 If hisScheme is not specified, the protonation state of each HIS residue will be chosen based on the local H-bonding environment.
 The option applies only to residues named HIS.
 Regardless of this option, histidines that already have the special names (HID, HIE, HIP) will be protonated accordingly.

-The presence of any other residues within the biopolymer surface will trigger a charge calculation with Antechamber according to the chargeMethod option (default am1-bcc).
-Solvent, ligands, ions, and cofactors are normally not enclosed by molecular surfaces, so this situation should be relatively rare.
+Standard residues include water, standard amino acids, standard nucleic acids, ATP, ADP, GTP, GDP, NAD, NDP, certain lipids, and a few common variants and capping groups.
+The presence of other residue types (“nonstandard”) within the biopolymer surface will trigger a charge calculation with Antechamber according to the chargeMethod option (default am1-bcc).
+Solvent, ligands, ions, and cofactors are normally not enclosed in the same molecular surface as the biopolymer of interest, however, so this situation should be relatively rare.

 When the surfaces option is used, however, the calculation is not automatically limited to the atoms enclosed by those surfaces.
 Thus, care is required to specify only the atoms desired for the calculation, so that ligands, solvent, etc. are not accidentally included and no unnecessary charge calculations are performed.
 The protein specifier is often useful for this purpose, and can be restricted further by other specifiers such as model ID and chain number: